decred/testnetfaucet/README.md

 # testnetfaucet

-testnetfaucet is a simple web app that connects to dcrd and displays information about the tesnet hardfork voting.
+testnetfaucet is a simple web app that sends a configurable amount of testnet Decred via an rpcclient connection to an instance of dcrwallet.

 ## Installation